Dudleya gnoma: Distribution and habitat

 This species is distributed on Santa Rosa Island, one of the Channel Islands of California in the United States.
 It is found on a ridge on the eastern side of the island.
 This species grows on rocky slopes with shallow volcanic soils.

-The population is protected from nearby grazing cattle by a fence.
-It still faces threats from deer, which can get past the fence, a limited gene pool, and the fact that a single severe event such as a drought, could eliminate the single population.
+The population was impacted by grazing from non-native mammals introduced by ranchers in the nineteenth and twentieth centuries.
+By 2011, all deer, elk, and cattle were removed from the island.
+This species still faces threats from a limited gene pool and the fact that a single severe event such as a drought, could eliminate the single population.
 It also faces the potential threat of plant poachers.

 Horticulture

 Though rare in the wild, this dudleya is kept in cultivation by gardeners and enthusiasts of succulents, and a cultivar called 'White Sprite' is popular.
 The cultivar was first introduced and named by Abbey Garden in the early 1970s from a plant of Dorothy Dunn, who in turn acquired her material from Reid Moran.
 The International Succulent Institute also distributed one of Moran's specimens, Moran 3364, as 'White Sprite' in 1977.

 Although the plant is available in cultivation, the species is more difficult to maintain than other Dudleya species.
 Supplemental watering in summer may damage or even kill the roots, and leads to often little or stunted growth.